-Whether you’re looking to make the perfect holiday dessert or a homemade gift to family and friends, the search is over.
-This bread is the clear winner.
+Whether you’re looking to make the perfect holiday dessert or a homemade gift for family and friends, the search is over.

 It’s wonderfully soft and moist, dense but not rubbery, and bursting with chocolate and pumpkin.

-All it takes are basic pantry ingredients, a whisk, and a bowl.
+And all it takes are basic pantry ingredients, a whisk, and a bowl.

 Pumpkin Pie Filling vs. Pumpkin Puree